-The Rabbit Hole of Abuse
+The Perfect Illusion Rabbit Hole of Abuse

-"They appeared to be the perfect family."
+"They appeared to be the perfect family," a family friend said.

+Her head smashed.
 Blood drenched the floor.
 Her husband, Kenneth, covered in it.

-Everybody has "issues."
+Everybody has issues.
 Not everyone is a murderer.

-Two phrases Kenneth is now famous for:
+Two phrases Kenneth is now infamous for:

 "She wouldn’t stop laughing at me."